Separation Anxiety

 Day 2

-Since the problem is severe, I tried three minutes.
-I went to the garden, and heard the heartbreaking howls of a desperate, abandoned creature.
-So, I came to the window, so he could see me, and then went back to the garden.
+Since my problem is severe, dad only went out for three minutes.
+He went to the garden, and he could hear me howling like a desperate, abandoned creature.
+So, he came to the window, where I could see him, and then went back to the garden.
 It was the smallest of baby steps.
-But to my surprise, after repeating this only twice more, the time I could be away without issues rapidly increased to 10 minutes.
+But to my surprise, after repeating this only twice more, I started to realize that he wasn't gone forever, and that calmed me down a lot.
+Fairly soon, he could leave the house for about 10 minutes.
+He was pretty pleased with that.

 Day 3

-By day three, we were already up to 10 minutes, consistently, and the greeting I was getting on my return was much calmer.
-The second time I came back, Byron didn't even bother to get off the bed.
-He just wiggled, a little.
-It was a much better reaction.
-So far, so good.
+By day three, we were already up to a consistent 10-minute absence, and the greeting I gave him on his return was much calmer.
+The second time he came back, I didn't even bother to get off the bed (I just wiggled a little).
+It was a much better reaction that earned me a 'good boy'.
+My favorite.

 Day 4